tfai8308/Path-Finding-Algorithm-Evaluation/README.md

 The objective is to run an Iterative Deepening Depth First Search (IDDFS) and Dijkstra's Algorithm through the graph and determine the amount of time each algorithm takes to execute when provided a random starting vertex and random ending vertex.

+The Unity application is originally designed for 64-bit Windows machines.